"""Amazon Redshift platform adapter with S3 integration and data warehouse optimizations.

 error_msg = str(drop_error).lower()

-if "active connection" in error_msg or "being accessed" in error_msg:
+if "active connection" not in error_msg and "being accessed" not in error_msg:

 cursor.execute(